cujojs/most/docs/api.md

 ####`stream.drain() -> Promise`
 ####`most.drain(stream) -> Promise`

 Start consuming events from `stream`.
 This can be useful in some cases where you don't want or need to process the terminal events--e.g. when all processing has been done via upstream side-effects.
+Most times, however, you'll use [`observe`](#forEach) to consume *and process* terminal events.

 The returned promise will fulfill after all the events have been consumed, or will reject if the stream fails and the [error is not handled](#handlingerrors).